emmakuen/tealeaf-homepage/content.md

 - Liquid: Slightly dark green color
 - Leaves: Greenish and soft twigs with a bit of added Matcha powder

-### We offer a free sample tea
+### We offer some free sample tea

 [Create simple form for users to sign up]

-Premium and flavory teas are waiting for you.
-Start eating well today.
+Premium and flavory tea is waiting for you.
+Start drinking high quality tea today.
 You can cancel or pause anytime.
-And the first meal is on us!
+And the first order is on us!

 ### We have 2 pricing plans